goshipra/MyPersonalWebsite/README.md

 Hi, Welcome!

-This is the personal website template Project.I have created this simple project from scratch.
-I used HTML, CSS and JavaScript in this project.
+This is the personal website template Project.I created this simple project from scratch in which HTML, CSS and JavaScript is used.
-This project can run on mobile, Tablet and Laptop perfectly well.
-I used media-screen property from CSS.
+This project can run on mobile, Tablet and Laptop perfectly according toscreen width for that media-screen property from CSS has been used.

 # Project setup